 Find out as much as you can about the company you intend to work for.
 Ask about everything – the job you’re interviewing for might include, the products or services the company offers and the company culture.

 Knowing these things will make you feel more confident when you’re asked specific questions about the company.
 It will also give you a good idea of whether you’re a good match for the organisation.

 Mistake # 6: You’re late

-Many employers can’t understand why the candidates continue to be late, so being on time or not has a great importance in their decision.
-If you can’t make it on the settled hour, call in time and try to reschedule the meeting, depending on the person that conducts the interview.
+Be early or on time.
+If you can’t make it at the time decided on, call in and try to reschedule the meeting, depending on the person who conducts the interview.

 Additional Tips for a Successful Job Interview

-Make sure you are carrying with you a copy of your CV, written in a professional manner, including all details that could be of interest for that specific company.
+Make sure you are carrying with you a copy of your professionally written resume, including all details that could be of interest to that specific company.

-Dress as professional as possible.
-If the company style claims the wear of a suit, the wear that suit and look as presentable as possible because that is most important and it will make just the difference you need.
+Dress as professionally as possible.
+If the company style requires you to wear a suit, then wear a suit and look as presentable as possible.
+How you present yourself is most important and could give you the edge you need over less professional candidates.

 Send a “Thank You” note no more than 2 days after the interview.
 Express your interest in the job you are interested in and thank them for their time.

 Even if you end up not being interested in the job anymore, the recruiter could become a great contact for you and may refer you for another job opportunity.